Mathématique: Chapter 63

 “Ta,” Rush said dryly.

-Rush cocked his head, considering this.
+Rush paused, considering this.
 It had a certain ring of truth to it.
 And yet.
 “Seems a bit much for an academic cryptographer, no?”

 “Maybe not for a real hotshot one.”
 Young smirked at him.